 - Unable to breathe through the nose.

-- I’m worry that treatment will be painful.
+- I’m worried the treatment will be painful.

 - I have a phobia of needles.